davek184/nfdb/README.md

 _(Note there is one PCB that can have a connector for Realforce 1 OR 2 models depending on your needs.)_

+## Render No Keyboard Connector
+TODO: Render with No Connector

 ## Realforce R1

+TODO: Render

 **Models:** 86U, 87U, 88U, 91U

 **Cable:** EH to EH (2.5mm pitch), 4 pin, SAME direction, Length 6cm (shielding cable 13cm)